ASHABot: An LLM-Powered Chatbot to Support the Informational Needs of Community Health Workers: Discussion

 \subsection{Multimodality and Personalization}

 Prior work has demonstrated that speech can be an effective medium for users with low levels of digital literacy such as ASHAs and ANMs~\cite{farmchat_imwut18,ramjee2024cataractbot,findlater2009semiliterateaudiotext,vashistha_voice_2023}.
 While \ashabot{} allowed ANMs and ASHAs to interact using audio and textual modality, our deployment revealed that they faced several challenges in using audio inputs and outputs.
-First, limitations in translation and transcription technologies, combined with background noise and dialect differences, led to misunderstandings.
-Some ASHAs, concerned about potential misinterpretation by the system, even avoided asking critical questions via audio.
-Second, the inability to review and edit audio messages before sending them affected ANMs' use of the audio features.
-Third, audio communication lacked privacy, especially when ASHAs and ANMs attempted to speak or play audio responses out loud and had concerns of revealing their identity or other sensitive information to their supervisors.
-ANMs also expressed discomfort with listening to audio messages from ASHAs in public settings.
-This concern was apparent even in our interviews, where ASHAs and ANMs were reluctant to ask questions about sensitive topics---often lowering their volume---a behaviour consistent with observations in work of~\citet{ismail2018solidarity}.
-Because of these reasons, audio was not perceived as a suitable modality for interacting with the bot.
+To begin with, errors in translation and transcription significantly impacted usability and usefulness, with some ASHAs being so concerned about potential misinterpretation by the system that they even avoided asking critical questions via audio.
+Furthermore, the inability to review and edit audio messages before sending them affected ANMs' use of the audio features.
+Also, ASHAs and ANMs hesitated to speak (or play audio responses) out loud and had concerns about being overheard.
+These privacy concerns were evident during interviews, where ASHAs and ANMs avoided sensitive topics or spoke in hushed tones, mirroring patterns noted by~\citet{ismail2018solidarity}.